 The result of each candidate is based on their overall performance in the subtests of CSET.

-When it comes to the method of CSET scoring, the performance of the test takers are laid down as scaled scores.
+When it comes to the method of scoring, the performance of the test takers is laid down as scaled scores.
 The scaled score obtained by the candidates in each subtest for both formats of questions is based on the number of raw score points.
 Besides this, it also relies on the weightage of each section of the subtests.

 The raw score points are transformed to scaled scores on a measure of 100 to 300 and the passing scores to be obtained by the candidates is 220.

-In case of those questions in which the candidates are required to construct their responses to the questions, the CSET scoring is based on a few criteria or parameters that are to be fulfilled by the test takers such as:
+In case of those questions in which the candidates are required to construct their responses to the questions, the scoring is based on a few criteria or parameters that are to be fulfilled by the test takers such as:

 Support: Whether the evidence furnished by the students with respect to the subject matter is fitting and suitable is measured by the scorers.

 Purpose: The scorers have to find out whether the response or answer constructed by the candidates of CSET is relevant to the requirements of the subject matter in this test.